Pointwise Regularity for Fully Nonlinear Elliptic Equations in General Forms: Preliminary results

 \begin{lemma} Let $u$ satisfy

 Then $u\in C^{1,\bar{\alpha}}(0)$ and for some constant $a$,

 and

-\end{lemma}
+\end{lemma} ~\\

 Finally, we present the boundary $C^{2,\alpha}$ regularity.
-It was first proved for $C^2$ solutions by Krylov \cite{MR688919}.
-For viscosity solutions, it was proved by Silvestre and Sirakov \cite[Lemma 4.1]{MR3246039} by combining the $C^{1,\alpha}$ regularity and the technique of difference quotient. \begin{lemma} Let $u$ satisfy
+The a priori estimates was first proved for smooth solutions by Krylov \cite{MR688919}.
+For viscosity solutions, it was proved by Silvestre and Sirakov \cite[Lemma 4.1]{MR3246039} by combining the $C^{1,\alpha}$ regularity and the technique of difference quotient. \begin{lemma} Let $u$ be a viscosity solution of